Garden pond

-A garden pond is a water feature constructed in a garden or designed landscape, normally for aesthetic purposes, to provide wildlife habitat, or for swimming.
+A garden pond is a water feature constructed in a water garden or designed landscape, normally for aesthetic purposes, to provide wildlife habitat, or for swimming.

 Habitat

-Garden ponds can be excellent wildlife habitats, and can make a contribution to the protection of freshwater wildlife.
-Invertebrate animals such as dragonflies and water beetles, and amphibians can colonise new ponds quickly.
+Garden ponds can be excellent wildlife habitats and may contribute to the protection of freshwater wildlife.
+Invertebrate animals (such as dragonflies and water beetles) and insectivorous vertebrates such as amphibians (frogs and toads), turtles and waterbirds can colonize new ponds quickly.
+Ornamental fishes are also frequently stocked in larger ponds to provide aesthetics and algae control, as well as pest control against mosquito larvae infestation.

 Garden pond owners have the potential to make many original and valuable observations about the ecology of small waterbodies, which garden ponds replicate.

+Problems

-Garden ponds also cause problems.
-In particular, garden ponds can be pathways for the spread of invasive non-native plants.
-In the UK the non-native species Crassula helmsii and Myriophyllum aquaticum, which cause considerable practical problems in protecting freshwaters, are both escaped invasive species from garden ponds.
+There are several problems that can result from garden ponds.
+In particular, they can be pathways for the spread of invasive plants.
+In the UK, the invasive species Crassula helmsii and Myriophyllum aquaticum have both escaped from garden ponds.
+These plants cause considerable practical problems in protecting freshwater.

+Amphibious species such as frogs, toads, and newts are common in garden ponds, especially in overgrown areas with algae and reeds.
+Without proper precautions being taken by pond owners, such areas can harbour excessive frogspawn and may pose a challenge.

+Cases of high rodent activity are also common in garden ponds, with field mice, rats, and voles taking refuge in freshwater areas such as garden ponds.
+Consuming pondwater contaminated with rat urine can cause infections such as Weil's disease or leptospirosis.

+In tropical climates, garden ponds may become breeding sites for mosquitoes and increase the spread of diseases carried by these insects.

 Conditions

 Ponds may be created by natural processes or by people; however, the origin of the hole in the ground makes little difference to the kind of wildlife that will be found in the pond.
 Much more important is whether the pond is polluted or clean, how close it is to other wetlands and its depth, particularly whether it dries out from time to time and how many fish (if any) there are.

-Naturally, ponds vary more in their physical and chemical conditions from day to day, and even during the day, than other freshwaters, like rivers.
-People often install pumps in garden ponds to counter these natural tendencies, particularly to maintain higher levels of dissolved oxygen: although this is probably not necessary for wildlife generally, it may be essential to keep fish in a small pond.
+Naturally, ponds vary more in their physical and chemical conditions from day to day than other freshwater, like rivers.
+People often install pumps in garden ponds to counter these natural tendencies, particularly to maintain higher levels of dissolved oxygen.
+Although this is generally unnecessary for wildlife, it may be essential to keep fish in a garden pond.
 For ponds with polluted nutrient-rich tapwater added to them, filters can be used to reduce the abundance of algae.